Pauleen Luna

-Marie Pauleen Luna Sotto (born Marie Pauleen Javier Luna; born November 10, 1988) is a Filipino actress and television personality.
-She appears on GMA Network, particularly as one of the regular hosts of the long-running Philippine variety show Eat Bulaga! where she portrays the child-woman character Baby Poleng.
+Marie Pauleen Javier Luna-Sotto (born November 10, 1988) is a Filipino actress.
+She was a regular host of the long-running Philippine noontime variety show Eat Bulaga! since 2005, where she portrays the child-woman character Baby Poleng.

 Career

 Luna began her show business career when she joined Eat Bulaga!s Little Miss Philippines talent contest in 1995 where she first met her future husband, Vic Sotto.
 She began acting at 13 years of age when she became a member of ABS-CBN Corporation's Star Magic Batch 11 in 2002, before transferring to GMA Network.

 She played the role of Odessa in Etheria, the second installment of the Encantadia trilogy, and appeared in the second Koreanovela adaptation of GMA Network's Ako si Kim Samsoon.
 Following this, she appeared in Luna Mystika, starring Heart Evangelista.
-In 2009 she played with Dennis Trillo and Jennica Garcia in the romantic-comedy Adik Sa'Yo, and was later cast as the primary antagonist, Sofia Montemayor, in Ikaw Sana.
+In 2009 she starred with Dennis Trillo and Jennica Garcia in the romantic-comedy Adik Sa'Yo, and was later cast as the primary antagonist, Sofia Montemayor, in Ikaw Sana.

 Luna plays Honey Toledo-Ferrer in the afternoon Philippine soap opera Trudis Liit.

 In 2006, Luna was ranked number 9 in the FHM-Philippines list of sexiest women and was featured on the cover of the December 2006 issue of UNO magazine.

-In 2020, she joined TV5 Network and formerly hosted Chika, Besh! with Kapamilya actresses Pokwang and Ria Atayde, until it was ended the following year, in 2021.
+In 2020, she joined TV5 Network and formerly hosted Chika, Besh! with Kapamilya actresses Pokwang and Ria Atayde, until it was ended in 2021.

 Personal life

+Luna is a niece of actors Rowell Santiago, Randy Santiago and Raymart Santiago.
+But she chose to have her own identity in the industry, opting not to use her connection to them.

 By December 2011, Luna had begun dating her Eat Bulaga! co-host Vic Sotto after co-starring in Enteng ng Ina Mo, which he only confirmed in 2013.
 In September 2015, Sotto confirmed his engagement to Luna.
-The couple married on January 30, 2016 in Ayala Alabang, Muntinlupa.
+The couple married on January 30, 2016, at Saint James the Great Parish Church, in Ayala Alabang, Muntinlupa.

 On May 6, 2017, Sotto announced on Eat Bulaga! that he and Luna were expecting their first child together.
-On November 6, Vic Sotto announced on Eat Bulaga! that Pauleen had given birth to a girl.
+On November 6, Vic Sotto announced on Eat Bulaga! that Pauleen had given birth to a girl, Talitha “Tali” Maria Luna.
+On January 23, 2024, Thia " Mochi" Marceline was born.